Illinois Nutritionist Certification

 The many health coaching job opportunities in the state of Illinois vary in terms of qualifications and requirements, allowing you to find the position that best fits your experience and credentials.
 Such variety permits you to begin building your resume early on in your academic and certification endeavors.

-The following job vacancy announcements, sourced in July 2016, represent the types of employment opportunities available to properly credentialed health coaches in Illinois.
+The following job vacancy announcements represent the types of employment opportunities available to properly credentialed health coaches in Illinois.
 These job vacancy announcements are shown for illustrative purposes only and are not meant to represent job offers or provide an assurance of employment.

 Health Coach for Paradigm Health Plans – Itasca, IL